 When embedded emissions (such as those created in the process of producing cars) are included, the specific footprint again varies.

 There are added complications in calculating aviation emissions.
 The CO2-e emissions from a litre of jet fuel burnt at altitude generates between 2 to 5 times more warming than when burnt on the ground.
 If you include contrail cirrus — a unique warming source generated by jet plane emissions — this again changes the global heating footprint calculation.
 The global heating contribution of contrail cirrus is considered likely to dwarf that from CO2 alone.
+One 2019 report, Contrail cirrus radiative forcing for future air traffic, reported warming due to contrails to be twice that from CO2 alone.

 But just because we can’t give it an exact number doesn’t mean we should discount it when discussing footprints.